EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Introduction

 \section{Introduction}

-Ultrasound imaging is now a key clinical diagnostic tool, thanks to its advantages such as no ionizing radiation, cost-effectiveness, and real-time visualization.
-Due to these features, it is indispensable for early cancer detection, prenatal care, and dynamic assessment of organs like the thyroid, breast, liver, kidneys, cardiovascular and heart systems.
-However, traditional ultrasound diagnosis is subject to the professional expertise of radiologists.
-This reliance can lead to differing interpretations among observers and delays in diagnosis and treatment efficiency due to manual interpretation.
+Ultrasound imaging has become a cornerstone of clinical diagnostics, distinguished by the absence of ionizing radiation, cost-effectiveness, and real-time dynamic visualization capabilities—attributes that render it indispensable for early cancer detection, prenatal care, and dynamic assessment of organ structure and function.
+However, conventional ultrasound diagnosis remains heavily dependent on radiologists’ specialized expertise, with manual interpretation introducing inter-observer variability, diagnostic delays, and suboptimal treatment efficiency.

-Visual language models (VLMs) have achieved remarkable advancements in multimodal perception and contextual understanding, significantly impacting medical image analysis across diverse modalities.
-However, applying these models to ultrasound diagnosis presents domain-specific challenges.
-For instance, the scarcity of ultrasound-specific expertise and the necessity to account for organ-specific anatomical variations pose significant hurdles.
-As demonstrated in Figure~\ref{fig_1}, our preliminary experiments with LLaVA-OneVision~\cite{LLaVAOneVision} highlight the imperative need for specialized VLMs tailored to ultrasonography.
-The performance disparities revealed in this comparison underscore the limitations of generic models in capturing the nuanced characteristics inherent to ultrasound imaging.
-Such deficiencies hinder the seamless integration of multimodal learning frameworks into clinical ultrasound workflows, where precision and anatomical specificity are paramount.
+While Visual Language Models (VLMs) have made significant advances in multimodal perception, their application to ultrasound diagnosis faces a critical domain-specific limitation: general-purpose VLMs exhibit limited domain generalization to ultrasound medicine.
+Our preliminary experiments (Figure ~\ref{fig_1}) reveal a substantial performance gap between baseline generic models and their supervised fine-tuned (SFT) variants, confirming that off-the-shelf VLMs cannot effectively capture the nuanced, domain-specific features of ultrasound images.
+This limitation directly restricts their clinical utility in ultrasound workflows, underscoring the urgent need to develop ultrasound-specialized VLMs.